futurestudio/hapi-geo-locate/README.md

 ## Supported Proxies
 Running your application behind a (reverse) proxy like nginx, the client’s IP address gets reset to localhost.
-You can pass the actual request IP to your app using a header.
+You can grab the actual request IP to your app using an HTTP header.

-The current version supports the following proxies:

-- **nginx:** using the `x-forwarded-for` header field

-**Actually, any proxy is supported if you configure it to use the `x-forwarded-for` header field.**

-Proxied IP addresses are preferred over the address found in `request.info.remoteAddress`!
-There’s currently no option to change that behavior.
-If you need to self-select the prefered method to determine the client IP, please let me know so I can add this feature or even better: create a pull request :)
+`hapi-geo-locate` uses the [request-ip](https://github.com/pbojinov/request-ip) package to determine the external IP address.
+This package supports all common HTTP headers and ways to get the request’s IP.
+Awesome!

+You should be safe in any way :)

 ## Feature Requests